coradek/CNW_Wildlife_Identification/README.md

 ## __Deployment__

-Checkout the Web App at [evanadkins.tech](http://www.evanadkins.tech)!
+Checkout the Web App at [wildlife.evanadkins.tech](http://wildlife.evanadkins.tech)!
 This app allows the user to upload a photo and receive a prediction from the model.
 Because your photos are likely not from the same location, the results are often entertaining!

-The eventual plan is to build this system into an app that will allow volunteers with CWMP to upload and entire directory and receive predictions.
-Predictions could then be used to flag false triggers, and suggest event grouping.
+The eventual plan is to build this system into an application that will allow volunteers with CWMP to upload and entire directory of images and receive predictions.
+The predictions could then be used to flag false triggers, and suggest event grouping, allowing volunteers to bypass initial classification and move directly to the faster verification stage.

+[volunteer workflow]: images/CNW_workflow.png "Volunteer Workflow"
+[coyote]: images/coyote.JPG "Coyote photographed by CNW remote camera"
+[confusion matrix]: images/ConfMat_percent.png "Confusion Matrix Percent Correct"